f-kreuk/CalorieQuest/README.md

 - Progress tracking with charts and graphs
 - Data analysis for insights
 - User-friendly and responsive design

+## Live Demo

+You can try out the live version of Calorie Quest on Heroku: [Calorie Quest on Heroku](https://calorie-quest-87555c29dfe4.herokuapp.com/)

+## Repository

+You can find the source code for Calorie Quest on GitHub: [GitHub Repository](https://github.com/f-kreuk/CalorieQuest)

 ## Technologies Used